peteseta/physics-ia/main.typ

   caption: [Comparison between $macron(f)_"actual"$ and $f_"modeled"$ with Gaussian
     trendline],
   [
-    #image("figures/comparison.png", width: 100%)
+    #image("figures/comparison.png", width: 80%)
   ],
 ) <comparison_figure>

 Shown in @comparison_figure, plotting the theoretical Gaussian trendline from
-@model_background on top of the experimental data results in a Pearson Correlation Coefficient value of $R^2_("collected") = 0.9987$, indicating a strong correlation.
+@model_background on top of the experimental data results in a coefficient of determination of $R^2_("collected") = 0.9987$, indicating a strong "goodness of fit" between the trendline and the data.

+The coefficient of determination is a measure of how well the observed outcomes are replicated by the model, based on the proportion of total variation of outcomes explained by the model.
+An $R^2$ of 0.9987 means that the trendline accounts for 99.87% of the variance in the experimental data, indicating an exceptionally high level of fit between the trendline and the data points.

 = Conclusion
 // The hypothesis is well-supported